West Caucasian bat virus: Replication cycle and interaction with the host

-The replication cycle for WCBL has not been specifically studied; however, it is said to be very similar to that of general lyssavirus, so the information listed below is regarding the genus as a whole.
+The replication cycle for WCBV has not been specifically studied; however, it is said to be very similar to that of general lyssavirus, so the information listed below is regarding the genus as a whole.

 Entry into cell

-In order for lyssaviruses to enter into a host cell, the virus must attach to the host cell’s receptor.
+In order for lyssaviruses to enter into a host cell, the virus must attach to the host cell's receptor.
 This process is facilitated by the viral glycoprotein.
-Researchers are still unaware of the specific receptor the WCBL virus uses to gain entry into the host cell.
+Researchers are still unaware of the specific receptor WCBV uses to gain entry into the host cell.
 Upon receptor activation, clathrin mediated endocytosis is provoked in which the cell absorbs the contents of the virus, including proteins.
 Next, the virus fuses to the vesicle membrane, allowing the viral nucleocapsid to enter into the cytoplasm of the host cell.
-The phosphoprotein of WCBL can attach to cytoplasmic dynein LC8 for transport to the nucleus for viral replication.
+The phosphoprotein of WCBV can attach to cytoplasmic dynein LC8 for transport to the nucleus for viral replication.

 Replication and transcription

 Next, the RNA-dependent RNA polymerase (RdRp) binds to the RNA genome and transcribes the five viral genes.
 In other words, the DNA is copied into a new strand of mRNA that will then hijack host cell translational machinery to synthesize proteins.
 Viral mRNA is capped and polyadenylated, which is the attachment of a string of adenine nucleotides to the 3’ end of the protein.
 The adenylation increases the half-life of the protein in order to regulate the activity.